rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 Prefer String Literal equals Method
 -------------------------------------

 The equals method is widely used.
-Some usages can cause `NullPointerException` due to the right-hand side of the method object reference being null.
+Some uses can cause `NullPointerException` due to the right-hand side of the method object reference being null.
 When using the `equals` method to compare some variable to a String Literal, developers could overcome null pointer errors by allowing the